Chief of Naval Air Training Hosts Distinguished Visitors from South Texas on the USS George H.W. Bush for Carrier Qualifications

-JACKSONVILLE, Fla.
-(March 27, 2025) A distinguished group of visitors from South Texas aboard the USS George H.W.
-Bush (CVN) 77 observe student naval aviators perform carrier qualifications while flying the T-45 Goshawk.
-(Official Navy photo by CVN 77 Public Affairs Unit)
+Corpus Christi, TX – The Chief of Naval Air Training (CNATRA) hosted a distinguished group of visitors from South Texas aboard the USS George H.W.
+Bush (CVN) 77 to observe student naval aviators perform carrier qualifications while flying the T-45 Goshawk.
+The Naval Air Training Command Protocol Officer, Mrs. Barbie Baker escorted the group while on board.
+This trip highlighted the important partnership between the military and local community supporters who play a crucial role in supporting the Navy.

+"Having the opportunity to showcase our student Naval aviators qualifying on an aircraft carrier and sharing the experience with our South Texas neighbors is a unique privilege," said Rear Admiral Brophy.
+"Our visitors play a vital role in supporting the military in South Texas and understanding the hard work and dedication that goes into training naval aviators is crucial.
+This trip highlights the strong bond we share with our local community, which is vital to the success of our Navy’s mission."

+The event, held on March 27, 2025, allowed invited Coastal Bend leaders and military advocates to witness firsthand the precision and professionalism required for student Naval Aviators to land on the flight deck of an aircraft carrier, a key milestone in earning their “Wings of Gold.”
+During these qualifications, student naval aviators flew the T-45 Goshawk assigned to Training Air Wing Two based at NAS Kingsville, a carrier-capable jet training aircraft.

 |Date Taken: